top of page

 Path bound, limited features

-Method #2: user interviews to cater the final product towards their needs
+Method #2: conducted user interviews to cater the final product towards their needs

 What is the experience of women when walking alone after dark?
 Does it differ by country?